Enjoy Sightseeing, Dining, Shopping and Entertainment in the "City in the Park"

 - That 30-story glass office building towering over Main Street is Lexington Financial Center ("Big Blue" to locals) and the city's tallest building.

-For self-guided downtown walking tour options, contact the Lexington Visitors Center, 401 W. Main St. 233-7299.
-For an entertaining guided walk, contact Jamie Millard at Kentucky Living History Tours at 321-2466.
-Caroline Hackworth operates Historic Downtown Walking Tours with guided walking tours of downtown Lexington by appointment.
+For self-guided downtown walking tour options, contact the Lexington Visitors Center, 215 W. Main St. 233-7299.
+Carolyn Hackworth operates Historic Downtown Walking Tours with guided walking tours of downtown Lexington by appointment.
 Learn about the history of downtown as reflected in historic commercial buildings, churches and homes.
 321-5897.
-Yvonne Giles leads walking tours of the East End that depart from the historic Lyric Theatre.
-280-2218.
-For weekend culinary walking tours, April through October, check out Bleu Plate Tours.
-(800) 979-3370.
+New culinary walking tours are currently under development.
+Check with the Visitors Center for the latest information.

 If you have a special interest in architecture, there is a free app for Android and iPhone that you'll want to download before you arrive (search for "LexArch").
-Enjoy photography, text and audio demonstrating many facets of the design, construction and purpose.
+Enjoy photography, text and audio demonstrating many facets of the design, construction and purpose of thirteen buildings near, and including, Fayette County's Old Courthouse.
+The courthouse has been renovated and is now home to the Lexington Visitors Center, business offices, Zim's Cafe and The Thirsty Fox.

 Bluegrass Note: Getting to and from downtown Lexington is easy.
 Blue Grass Airport is about a 10-minute drive away (as are those famous horse farms, golf courses and major attractions such as the Kentucky Horse Park).

 Bluegrass Note: Spring through fall, local farmers sell vegetables, fruits, flowers and more at the Farmer's Market (Saturdays in the Pavilion at Cheapside Park and Tuesdays and Thursdays on Maxwell at Broadway).
-To find out about other special downtown activities, call the Lexington Convention and Visitors Bureau at 233-7299.
+To find out about other special downtown activities, call VisitLEX at 233-7299.

 If hunting for treasures from the past is your passion, visit Heritage Antiques located in the big white church three blocks away.
-(2154 N. Broadway 253-1035).
-Down Main Street, browse through Ann Greely Interiors and Antiques (497 East Main Street; 367-0200).
+(154 N. Broadway 253-1035).
+At the East end of Main Street, browse through Ann Greely Interiors and Antiques (497 East Main Street; 367-0200).

 If fashion is your passion, you won't be disappointed at Lexington's own Bella Rose.
 Locals have headed to the corner of Maxwell and Upper for over 30 years to find out what is hip and chique this season.
 255-2565.